negiyas/cupy/README.md

 CuPy consists of the core multi-dimensional array class, `cupy.ndarray`, and many functions on it.
 It supports a subset of `numpy.ndarray` interface.

+## Optimizations for POWER machine
+The following optimizations for POWER machine are supported.
+You can use them from the chainer-ibmopt package.

+- Auto Workspace <br>
+Allocate larger workspace memory by managing and estimating the GPU memory, and choose faster cuDNN algorithms by utilizing the GPU memory.
+- Out-of-Core <br>
+Introduce swap-in/swap-out mechanism to support network models those cannot fit into phisical GPU memory.

 ## Installation

 For detailed instructions on installing CuPy, see [the installation guide](https://docs-cupy.chainer.org/en/stable/install.html).